fluidos-project/kubectl-fluidos-plugin/README.md

 Once installed, the plugin is accessed by `kubectl` once the command `kubectl fluidos` is issued.

+Note that the plugin assumes a correct deployment of either (or both) a MSPL-based meta orchestrator, or the [FLUIDOS Model-based Meta orchestrator](https://github.com/fluidos-project/fluidos-modelbased-metaorchestrator) to be correctly deployed and configured within the accessed FLUIDOS domain.

 ## Examples

 ### Example with MSPL